gsroka/magpie-chat-app/README.md

 - [x] **Enhanced File Support:**
   - [x] Implement PDF file support in the chat.
 - [ ] **Improved User Experience (UX):**
-  - [ ] Implement a better error display system (e.g., using toasts) for API communication errors.
+  - [x] Implement error display system using toasts for API communication errors.
   - [x] Display a "Hello!" welcome message on the chat page when there are no messages.
   - [ ] Improve the loading spinner for a more polished and modern feel.
 - [ ] **UI & Responsiveness:**